isomerpages/moe-catholichigh/_prospective-students/Sec Admission/Frequently Asked Questions (Secondary Section).md

 _(A12) What are the **available CCAs**?
 Can my son **join more than one CCA**?_

-*   Every CHS student is expected to participate in a CCA from the four CCA groups, namely, Physical Sports, Uniformed Groups, Performing Arts and Clubs & Societies.
+*   Every CHS student is expected to participate in&nbsp;a CCA from the four CCA groups, namely, Physical Sports, Uniformed Groups, Performing Arts and Clubs &amp; Societies.
 *   Students are encouraged to focus on joining one CCA for a balanced and holistic development portfolio.
 *   CHS offers the following CCAs for 2023 Level 1 students (of which **all are core CCAs**, i.e. students' main CCA):
-    *   **_Physical Sports_**: Basketball, Floorball, Softball, Table Tennis, Track & Field (Including Cross-Country), Volleyball and Wushu
+    *   **_Physical Sports_**: Basketball, Floorball, Softball, Table Tennis, Track &amp; Field (Including Cross-Country), Volleyball and Wushu
     *   **_Uniformed Groups_**: National Cadet Corp (Air), National Cadet Corp (Land), National Police Cadet Corp, Scouts and St John Brigade
     *   **_Performing Arts_**: Modern Dance , Chinese Drama , English Drama, Edward Becheras Choir, Chinese Orchestra and Symphony Band
     *   **_Club/Society_**: i-Media, Occulus, Nucleii (I.O.N.)
 (Audio/Visual, Photography/ Videography, Computational Thinking)